BasicAirData/AngleOfAttack/README.md

 ## Description

-Repo for an AOA/AOS probe for DIY.
+Repo for an AOA/AOS probe for DIYer.
 The general idea is to integrate the probe the [base air data computer](https://github.com/BasicAirData/AirDataComputer).

 ## Reference documents